bfssi-forest-dussault/AmpliconPipeline/README.md

 Usage: cli.py [OPTIONS]

 Options:
-  -i, --inputdir PATH      Directory containing your raw MiSeq output (files
+  -i, --inputdir PATH          Directory containing your raw MiSeq output
-                           must be *.fastq.gz)  [required] -o, --outdir PATH        Base directory for all output from AmpliconPipeline.
-Note that this directory must NOT already exist.  [required] -m, --metadata PATH      Path to QIIME2 tab-separated metadata file.
+                               (files must be *.fastq.gz)  [required] -o, --outdir PATH            Base directory for all output from AmpliconPipeline.
+Note that this directory must
+                               NOT already exist.  [required] -m, --metadata PATH          Path to QIIME2 tab-separated metadata file.
                                This must be a *.tsv file.  [required] -eq, --evaluate_quality      Setting this flag will only run the pipeline up until generating the demux_summary.qzv file.
-This
-                           is important to do before running the pipeline to establish acceptable trimming/truncation parameters
+                               This is important to do before running the pipeline to establish acceptable
-                           to pass to dada2.
+                               trimming/truncation parameters to pass to
+                               dada2.
   -c, --classifier PATH        Path to a QIIME2 Classifier Artifact.
-By default
+By
-                           this will point to a previously trained V3-V4 classifier using SILVA taxonomy.
+                               default this will point to a previously trained V3-V4 classifier using SILVA taxonomy.
-  -f, --filtering_flag     Set flag to only proceed to the filtering step of
+  -f, --filtering_flag         Set flag to only proceed to the filtering step
-                           analysis.
-This is useful for testing/optimizing
+                               of analysis.
+This is useful for
-                           trimming parameters for a full run, or for generating files to be merged for later analysis.
+                               testing/optimizing trimming parameters for a
+                               full run, or for generating files to be merged for later analysis.
+  -tlf, --trim_left_f INTEGER  Trim n bases from the 5' end of the forward
+                               reads.
+Defaults to 10.
+  -tlr, --trim_left_r INTEGER  Trim n bases from the 5' end of the reverse
+                               reads.
+Defaults to 10.
+  -trf, --trunc_len_f INTEGER  Truncate the forward reads to n bases.
+Defaults
+                               to 290.
+  -trr, --trunc_len_r INTEGER  Truncate the reverse reads to n bases.
+Defaults
+                               to 290.
   -v, --verbose                Set this flag to enable more verbose output.
   --help                       Show this message and exit.
 ```